gyulanemeth/bluefox.email/email-sending-concepts/hard-bounce.md

 Hard bounces represent permanent, unresolvable delivery failures (like non-existent addresses), while soft bounces are temporary issues (like full mailboxes) that may resolve with time.
 Hard bounces require immediate list removal, whereas soft bounces typically trigger retry attempts.

-### Can a hard-bounced email address ever become deliverable again?
+### Can a hard bounced email address ever become deliverable again?

 Generally, no. Once an address has generated a hard bounce due to being invalid, non-existent, or closed, it typically remains undeliverable.
 In rare cases, if a domain temporarily disappeared but was restored, an address might become valid again, but this is uncommon and not worth the reputation risk of continued sending attempts.